Monogamy of highly symmetric states: Kn -Extendibility

-That is, a quantum state maximally entangled on the perfect matching edges, and a maximally mixed state $\tfrac{\I_v}{d^2}$ on the remaining vertex $v$ in the odd case.
-Let $\rho$ be the quantum state defined on $K_n$, as a uniform combination of the previously constructed states:
+That is a quantum state maximally entangled on the perfect matching edges, and a maximally mixed state $\tfrac{\I_v}{d^2}$ on the remaining vertex $v$ in the odd case.
+For example, on $K_6$ the quantum state constructed from the perfect matching $\big\{ (1,2), (3,4), (5,6) \big\}$ is equal to